Mark Bowman

-Mark Bowman is an American football tight end.
+Mark Bowman (born January 11, 2008) is an American college football tight end for the USC Trojans.

 Early life

-Bowman lives in Santa Ana, California and attends Mater Dei High School.
+Bowman grew up in Castle Rock, Colorado before attending Mater Dei High School in Santa Ana, California.

+Bowman attended Mater Dei High School in Santa Ana, California.
 He had 11 receptions and four touchdowns during his freshman year.
-As a sophomore, Bowman caught 32 passes for 435 yards and eight touchdowns as a sophomore.
+As a sophomore, Bowman caught 32 passes for 435 yards and eight touchdowns.
 He reclassified to the 2026 recruiting class after his sophomore year.

-Bowman is rated one of the top tight end prospects in the 2025 recruiting class.
+Bowman was rated as one of the top tight end prospects in the 2025 recruiting class.
 Bowman committed to play college football at USC over offers from Georgia, Ole Miss, Oregon, and Texas.